Disney’s Beach and Yacht Club Restaurants Guide

 Disney’s Boardwalk Inn sits across Crescent Lake from Beach and Yacht.
 You can walk over to the resort or take one of the Friendship Boats.

-As we recently discussed, the Boardwalk Inn will undergo an extensive refurbishment.
+As we recently discussed, the Boardwalk Inn is undergoing extensive refurbishment.
 That refurbishment will include the addition of a new table service restaurant and a re-imagined quick service.

 You might plan breakfast or dinner at Trattoria al Forno.
 Breakfast here was formerly the Bon Voyage Breakfast that included characters.
 We hope to see the characters return.

 Related: Best Character Breakfasts at Disney World

 Additionally, Boardwalk is home to Flying Fish, a popular signature dining restaurant.
 Expect elegantly prepared seafood dishes and excellent service.